 9. When the processing of the task completes, the status is updated to either Success or Error.
-Results are logged in %ProgramData%\Flexera Software\Compliance\Logging\ received status update for task 'Success' from processor serverName
+Results are logged in %ProgramData%\Flexera Software\Compliance\Logging\

 BatchProcessScheduler\BatchProcessScheduler.log on the batch server (or the server hosting this functionality), with the log entry including text like the following: